 Our education system was designed for an industrial economy that no longer exists.
 It measures children against a narrow academic template and discards those who don't fit it.
 We are producing graduates poorly matched to either economic need or personal flourishing.

 More urgently: a generation is growing up in the abstract.
 With an increasing portion of childhood lived online, the understanding of cause and consequence — the lived experience of actions having real effects in the physical world — is being lost.
+Critical thinking skills to ask and seek factual answers to important questions is becoming a lost skill.
 This is not a moral panic.
 It is a structural observation with measurable consequences.

 "The best education teaches a child that their choices have consequences — and that those consequences extend far beyond themselves."